alimammadov/Movie-App-REST-API/README.md

-# Movie APP rest api connected MONGO DB
+# Movie APP REST API
+Used JWT for authentication and hashed password CryptoJS.

 # Endpoints